 - Roast the pecans for ten minutes at 300 degrees.

-- Combine sweetener, butter, cinnamon, heavy cream, and vanilla extract into a saucepan and stir over medium heat until sweetener is completely dissolved.
+- Combine sweetener, butter, cinnamon, heavy cream, and vanilla extract into a skillet or saucepan and stir over medium heat until sweetener is completely dissolved.

 What Keto-Friendly Sweetener To Use:

-As usual, we used Monkfruit for this recipe.
-Monk fruit has no aftertaste or cooling effect like other keto-friendly brands, it’s a zero on the glycemic index, has zero additives, and it’s 1:1 ratio sugar replacement.
-Best of all, monk fruit is great tasting!
-Buy online HERE and use our code ‘BUTTERTOGETHER‘ for and additional 20% off.
+Monkfruit, whether classic or golden, has no aftertaste or cooling effect like other keto-friendly sweeteners, it’s a zero on the glycemic index, has zero additives, and has a 1:1 ratio to sugar.
+Best of all, Monkfruit tastes great!

-- Pecan Halves – We prefer pecan with this recipe but feel free to try it with another nut!
+- Pecan Halves – We prefer pecans with this recipe but feel free to try it with another nut!

 - Cinnamon – We like these with cinnamon!